 In summary, as a marketer you will have hundreds of metrics at your fingertips.
 This doesn’t mean you need to share it all.
 To produce a report that is meaningful to (and valued by) board members, is:

-- Keep it top level and cut it back on content till it hurts
+- Keep it top level and cut it back on content until it hurts

 - Understand your businesses goals and strategy and align your report to them